 It’s trash.
 Let’s just get that out of the way.
 There hasn’t been a Disney live action remake that has really worked for me, so I’ve pretty much sworn them off.
 Well, “sworn them off” is a bit strong.
-I just have never make time for them.
+I just never make time for them.
 There’s always something more interesting to watch.
 I haven’t ruled out a binge someday if I’m in a particularly masochistic mood, but for now they’re relegated to “inessential”… unless they star Tom Hanks.
 Then I have no choice.

 Zemeckis also gets a screenwriting credit, and I’m not sure if his direction or his writing is more of a film-ruining piece of butchery.
 You can almost feel him losing interest in the screenplay as he works through it.
 The opening five minutes hint at a more nuanced and human Gepetto as a cornerstone of the film.
-Throughout the first two acts, he tries really hard to smooth out some of the choppy storytelling decisions of the original; for example, Honest John and Gideon don’t coincidentally bump into Pinocchio a second time after he escapes Stromboli.
+Throughout the first two acts, Zemeckis tries really hard to smooth out some of the choppy storytelling decisions of the original; for example, Honest John and Gideon don’t coincidentally bump into Pinocchio a second time after he escapes Stromboli.
 By the last half hour, we’re strictly in “stuff happening because it needs to” mode, with corners cut every scene.
-And the last few minutes don’t even get that far; “stuff happening” is hand-waved.
+And the last few minutes don’t even get that far; the actual “stuff happening” is hand-waved.
 Where there should be a proper conclusion after Pinocchio and Gepetto survive Monstro, Jiminy Cricket turns to the camera and says “maybe Pinocchio became a real boy, and maybe he didn’t, but Gepetto loved him either way.”
 Seriously.
 What a load of crock.

 (The single worst writing sin of the film is a gag where Honest John ponders what a wooden boy’s name might be, and the punchline is when he suggests “Chris Pine” shortly after calling Pinocchio an “influencer.”
 I wish I was making that up.)